haenaylee/haenaylee.github.io/_projects/drawing.md

     </div>
 </div>
 <div class="caption">
-    Left: My very first figure drawing and first time trying shadowing, prior to any formal art instruction.
+    Left: My first figure drawing and first time trying shadowing, prior to any formal art instruction.
 Center: Some practice sketches while watching YouTube videos on Renaissance drawing.
 Right: Tried drawing a character from a popular anime.
 </div>

 I commissioned a local woodworker for a lovely desk to house all my art supplies - pictures coming soon.